 Functional pathology tests are processed in Australia by specialist laboratories with state of the art technology.
 Test results do not seek a diagnosis but rather they uncover levels of dysfunction.
 There is a wide range of tests available, I have listed some of the most popular tests in my clinic.

-Kryptopyrroles / Pyrrole test – Also known as Mauve Factor – Pyrrole disorder is caused by the overproduction of hydroxyhempyrolin (HPL).
-The HPL binds to zinc and B6 preventing their use by the body and causing excretion in the urine.
-Pyrrole disorder is a biochemical imbalance that can be purely genetic or acquired through environmental and emotional stress and especially from ‘leaky gut syndrome’ and the over use of antibiotics.
+Kryptopyrroles / Pyrrole test – Also known as Mauve Factor – Pyrrole disorder is a biochemical imbalance that can be genetic, acquired through environmental and emotional stress, or the over use of certain medication.
+Pyrrole disorder is caused by the overproduction of hydroxyhempyrolin (HPL), HPL binds to zinc and B6 preventing their use by the body.
 Many neurotransmitters such as serotonin, dopamine and GABA require vitamin B6 and/or zinc for their production.

 Common conditions associated with pyrrole disorder include:

 Mental disorders (Poor stress control, nervousness, anxiety, mood swings, episodic anger, poor short-term memory and depression)

 How does the test work?
 A urine sample is collected and tested for elevated urine kryptopyrrole levels.
 Treatment generally respond very well to nutritional supplementation.